-Starting in fall 2016, the Group I Restricted Elective courses will be split into a 3-credit lecture (PSYC 370, 371, 372) and 1-credit lab (PSYC 370L, 371L, 372L).
+Remember, starting in fall 2016, the Group I Restricted Elective courses were split into a 3-credit lecture (PSYC 370, 371, 372) and 1-credit lab (PSYC 370L, 371L, 372L).
 Before, the prerequisite for PSYC 484 – Directed Readings was any one of the three Group I electives.
-Starting this fall, the pre-requisite will be any one of the labs.
+Starting this fall, the pre-requisite is any one of the labs.
 When you sign up for a lab, you must also sign up for the matching course (as a co-requisite).
 However, if you would like to take another of the Group I courses later, you could take it alone (without having to do the lab).
 Non-Psychology students (who don’t need the lab as a prerequisite) may take the lecture courses by themselves.
 Consult your advisor for more information.

-In fall 2016, Dr. Daily will be offering PSYC 372 – Psychology of Learning along with PSYC 372L Psychology of Learning Lab.
-Psychology majors who have not yet successfully completed a Group I Restricted Elective course and who would like to take PSYC 484 – Directed Readings in spring 2017 should sign up for both PSYC 372 and PSYC 372L this fall.
+In spring 2017, Dr. Lovelace will be offering PSYC 370 – Sensation and Perception along with PSYC 370L Sensation and Perception Lab.
+Psychology majors who have not yet successfully completed a Group I Restricted Elective course and who would like to take PSYC 484 – Directed Readings in fall 2017 should sign up for both PSYC 370 and PSYC 370L this fall.

 Psychology Major Urban Legend of the Day

 “I have to get a C in every Psychology course that I want to count toward my major.”

 Guess what–no you don’t!
 But you DO have to pass every course that will count and finish with a C average in all of your Psychology courses.
 So, if you get a D, make sure you’ve got a B to even it out!